juaml/junifer/main/_sources/understanding/data.rst.txt

 The :ref:`Data Reader <datareader>` step adds the ``data`` second-level key which is the actual data loaded into memory.
-The ``meta`` key in this step adds information about the datareader used to read the data.
+The ``meta`` key in this step adds information about the DataReader used to read the data.

 .. code-block:: python